Find out if and when you need building consent for building a deck on your property.

 Under Building Code clause F4, you must have a safety barrier on structures where there is a fall of 1 metre or more.

 What needs consent

-- You want to build a platform with a height above ground level of 1.7 meters.
+- You want to build a platform with a height above ground level of 1.7 metres.
 You also need a safety barrier as there could be a fall of 1 meter or more.
 You'll need a building consent.

 - You have an apartment complex and you want to provide outdoor decks to the apartments on the upper levels.
-You also need a safety barrier as there could be a fall of 1 meter or more.
+You also need a safety barrier as there could be a fall of 1 metre or more.
 You'll need a building consent.

 What doesn't need consent

 - You want to build a boardwalk across some rough ground to give your tenants access to a garden.
-The highest point of the boardwalk is 1.5 meters above the ground with a safety barrier is installed on both sides.
+The highest point of the boardwalk is 1.5 metres above the ground with a safety barrier is installed on both sides.